materiom/UTM/README.md

 Very basic guidelines on how to begin building your UTM - leave the details for the proper documentaion

 Describe the components

-  - Mechanical
+  - Mechanical - ...
-  - Electrical
+  - Electrical - ...
-  - Control System / Software
+  - Control System / Software - Schematic of how the components all work together
-  - User Interface (GUI)
+  - User Interface (GUI) - ...
-  - Integration with Materioms database (if this matches with Materiom's goals?)
+  - Integration with Materiom's database (if this matches with Materiom's goals?)

 ## Documentation

-Description of what is in the documentation and an overview of the structure
+Description of what is in the documentation and an overview of the structure - add links to the docs here

+  - Bill of Materials - Items, Quantities, Suggested suppliers, (estimated costs?)
-    - CAD files
+  - CAD files - DXF files, FreeCAD assemblies, CAD library
   - Photos/videos
-    - Mechanical build instruction manual
+  - Mechanical build instruction manual - "LEGO build manual"
-    - Electrical build instruction manual
+  - Electrical build instruction manual - KiCAD files, "build manual"
   - Software use instructions

 ## Contribution Guidelines